harshitsinghai77/fictional-octo-funicular/posts/web3-wave-at-me.md

 ---
 title: "Wave-at-me"
-excerpt: "Getting started with the most basic web3 app."
+excerpt: "Getting started with web3 Dapp using React and Solidity.
+Web3 Dapps are decentralized applications (Dapps) that are built on top of the web3 stack, which includes technologies such as blockchain, smart contracts, and distributed storage.
+In this article, we will explore how to get started with building web3 Dapps using React and Solidity, two popular and powerful technologies for building Dapps."
 coverImage: "https://images.unsplash.com/photo-1559827260-dc66d52bef19?ixlib=rb-1.2.1&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=870&q=80"
 date: "2021-12-08T12:04:07.322Z"
 author: